Firefighter

 Best Rated

-Asked by Rich almost 10 years ago
+Asked by alias over 10 years ago

 I just became a firefighter and I they told me that I may never have to climb the aerial ladder because at that they station that I am at they don't have an aerial ladder truck.
 Is this true?
 I have no problem with the aerial ladder.

-Asked by Tom almost 10 years ago
+Asked by Tom about 10 years ago

 If they don't have one I guess you are in a good position then